The first phone from Chinese company OnePlus is a high-end Cyanogen-powered device for $299

 On the software side, the OnePlus One runs CyanogenMod 11S, based on Android 4.4 KitKat.
 The new version of what was once just a custom ROM for Android phones introduces a new, flattened UI and updated camera and gallery apps with enhanced features.
 One of the biggest changes in CM 11S is the completely rewritten theme engine, which lets users pick-and-choose which parts of themes they want to apply to completely customize their experience.

-Launch markets for the OnePlus One include Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Italy, Netherlands, Portugal, Spain, Sweden, Taiwan, UK and the USA, though you'll need an invite to purchase the device when it's first made available in May.
-OnePlus is also offering 100 fans a chance to donate their current phone in exchange for paying just $1 for a OnePlus One.
+Launch markets for the OnePlus One include Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Italy, Netherlands, Portugal, Spain, Sweden, Taiwan, UK and the USA, though you'll need an invite to purchase the device.
+OnePlus also regularly offers contests and other ways to get a chance to buy the OnePlus One.